Booking-Platform/accommodation-booking-webapp/README.md

 </figure>

 The diagram above illustrates the system architecture of the Accommodation-Booking-Webapp.
 It shows how the different components and services interact with each other to deliver the desired functionality.

+## Technologies
+Project is created with:
+* golang:  1.19
+* @angular/core:     15.2.5

+## Setup
+ * Backend(do it from root directory):
+   1. docker-compose build
+   2. docker-compose up
+ * Frontend(do it from root 'frontend/accommodation-booking/'):
+   1. npm install
+   2. npm start